 Big fat drops of rain started to fall as I loaded my gear into the back of the car.
 I reached into my trunk, pumped a big blob of hand cream into my palm and rubbed my colourful hands together as I leaned against the car and thought about lunch at 3PM.
 More drops fell.
 I wiped my hands off with a rag and looked up to the sky.
 The mashed potatoes were now a menacing a dark purple wall that was approaching.
 I slammed the trunk shut and bolted across the park through the rain drops back to the picnic table.
 I paced back and forth along the chain link fence and looked at my hat still sitting there precariously close to the edge – then I had an idea.

 I went to a cedar tree, reached up on tip toes and snapped a long dead branch off the tree.
-I leaned over the fence and poked the tip of the branch thru the hole and hooked it under the sizing strap at the back of the hat.
-I then lifted it up and over the fence, grabbed it off the end of the stick and stuck it back on my head.
+I leaned over the fence and poked the tip of the branch thru the hole and hooked it under the sizing strap at the back of the hat, I lifted it up and over the fence, grabbed it off the end of the stick and stuck it back on my head.

 Insert sound of thunder here…